GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 - <kbd>!setcurrency _name_</kbd>- Announces the name of the currency.
 The term for luck granted by this bot is referenced as a currency, which is something you hold on to and can be named anything you want with this command.
 The default name for this currency is Token(s).
 Example: <kbd>!setcurrency Stripper Cash</kbd>
 - <kbd>!confirmentry _phrase_</kbd> - Gets or sets if the bot responds when someone enters a giveaway with the specified phrase.
 Entering phrase as 0 will stop the bot from confirming entries.
 Default is OFF.
 - <kbd>!followeronly _0 or 1_</kbd> Enables(1) or disables(0) follower only mode for giveaways.
 Use without an option to display if it's on or off.
 - <kbd>!winnercooldown _amount_</kbd> - Gets or sets the winner cooldown.
 Setting amount to 0 will disable this feature.
-For example, if this is set to 1, then people are unable to enter back to bad giveaways if they won the previous one.
+For example, if this is set to 1, then people are unable to enter the giveaway immediatley after winning.
+Setting to 2, will make it so winners are unable to enter giveaway until 2 giveaways have happened since winning.
 Default is OFF (0).